Alaska Lease Agreement By Type (6)

-What the State of Alaska Rental Lease Agreement Template covers?
+What does the State of Alaska Lease Agreement Template cover?

-This Alaska lease agreement form addresses the laws and regulations regarding the landlord-tenant relationships in Alaska.
+This Alaska rental lease agreement form includes the laws and regulations regarding the landlord-tenant relationship in Alaska.
 Both landlords and tenants must be familiar with the following:

 - Landlord-Tenant Act